 Storytelling is one of the most effective ways to engage people and hold their attention.

-Heck, we evolved telling stories around fires, through cave art, and other means.
+Heck, we evolved to tell stories around fires, through cave art and other means.

 It’s one of the deepest ways to connect with someone’s emotions.